Discover Kale for National Farm to School Month

 Social Media Giveaway!

-As part of Kickin’ it with Kale month, Quality Care for Children will be giving away four $200 Kaplan gift cards and a FREE cooking demo by Chef Asata (bio below) at a child care program for children and their families!
-Quality Care for Children will randomly select 4 winners for the Kaplan gift cards and one lucky winner for the cooking demo by Chef Asata.
-Below are two ways you can enter during the month of October:
+As part of Kickin’ it with Kale month, Quality Care for Children gave away four $200 Kaplan gift cards and a FREE cooking demo by Chef Asata (bio below) at a child care program for children and their families!
+Congratulations and thank you to all of the programs that participated and shared their pictures and tips on social media this year!

 Asata Reid-Moss is a chef and health-educator who says, "As a busy mother and teacher I enjoy teaching people how to make quick, healthy, delicious recipes that the whole family can enjoy.
 Getting kids to eat their veggies is my superpower!”
 She is the Farm to ECE Chef Educator at Georgia Organics, and works to support Healthy Living programs at Kaiser Permanente.
 She holds a Masters in Education, Curriculum and Instruction from the University of Kansas, and a Bachelors in Journalism from Florida A&M University.
 She is currently a Masters of Public Health candidate at Emory University Rollins School of Public Health.
 She has been a professional chef for 18 years, and a health educator for over 12 years.
 Asata is a trained Diabetes Prevention Program Facilitator, as well as a certified Sleep Improvement Trainer and Smoking Cessation Facilitator.
 She is also a certified Community Doula, Stress Management Coach and Nutritionist.
 Chef Asata has taught her Cooking and Nutrition classes in an after school program for six years for kids in grades K-5.
 Eternally a culinarian, Chef Asata is a Cooking Matters Facilitator and proud member of Les Dames d’Escoffier.